arohavsm/crud/README.md

 ## Layout design

 1. Create signin page using bootstrap 4.
 The signin page should contain a form with the following fields <br/>
-  a. email input field - required <br/>
+  a. email input field - required
-  b. password input field - required <br/>
+  b. password input field - required
   c.
-Submit button <br/>
+Submit button

   Using jquery ajax call submit the data in the input fields to the 'http://localhost:8090/auth/signin'.
 If the authentication is successful redirect user to some different page <br/>

 2. Create signup page using bootstrap 4.
 The signup page should contain a form with the following fields <br/>
-  a. firstname input field - required <br/>
+  a. firstname input field - required
-  b. lastname input field - required <br/>
+  b. lastname input field - required
-  c. email input field - required <br/>
+  c. email input field - required
-  d. password input field - required <br/>
+  d. password input field - required
+  e.
+Submit button

   Using jquery ajax call submit the data in the input fields to the 'http://localhost:8090/auth/signup'.
 If the registration is succesful or failure show him respective success/error message